DanialArab/0_Machine_Learning_Course/README.md

 ![25](https://user-images.githubusercontent.com/54812742/137645036-5cb0a169-0b0a-49ec-8267-58e01c0d06a8.PNG)

-GD:
+and:

 ![26](https://user-images.githubusercontent.com/54812742/137645047-6b9aafae-e18e-43c4-9d94-b4a341da0c04.PNG)

 Again this equation seems identical to the one for linear regression, but the difference is in h_theta(x) which is equal to sigmoid function for logistic regression.

-# For the advanced optimization:
+<a name="27"></a>
+#### Advanced optimization algorithms

-It is the same as before, I just need to modify Jval and gradient terms to include the regularization term:
+It is the same as before, it is just needed to modify Jval and gradient terms to include the regularization term:

 ![27](https://user-images.githubusercontent.com/54812742/137645066-0467e123-52f5-494e-bc47-c4ee8f4b5e74.PNG)